EduardoFF/easy_cozmo/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~

 These distributions will not be installed automatically.
 This library will
-detect and use them if you install them.
+detect and use them only if you install them.

 * `reindent`_ provides automatic reindentation.